thehelp/client-project/README.md

 ### Test

-Finally, two methods are available to make it easy to automate your client-side testing.
+Another two methods make it easy to automate your client-side testing.

 * `registerConnect()` - Sets up a static file server for testing things on the client (called by `standardSetup()` so most of the time you won't call this directly)
 * `registerMocha()` - Uses phantomjs to run mocha tests inside a headless browser.